 That’s why repeat attacks can lead to chronic pancreatitis, a long-term condition that leads to poor nutritional absorption and increased risks for diabetes and pancreatic cancer.

-Fortunately, researchers see the gravity of the situation — specifically the urgent need for a therapy that could inhibit early injury to the pancreas.
+Fortunately, researchers recognize the gravity of the situation — specifically, the urgent need for a therapy that can prevent early injury to the pancreas.

 They may have the answer in a simple vitamin…